collinalexbell/daemon.life/index.md

 ## What is edencybernetics.life?

-[Collin Bell](https://twitter.com/SlightlyCyborg) owns a corporation named [eden](https://en.wikipedia.org/wiki/Garden_of_Eden).[cybernetics](https://en.wikipedia.org/wiki/Cybernetics).
-The main goal of eden.cybernetics is to build miniuature gardens of eden all over the United States and [beyond](https://en.wikipedia.org/wiki/Outer_space) using [permaculture](https://en.wikipedia.org/wiki/Permaculture) techniques that are mastered by [robots](https://en.wikipedia.org/wiki/Robotics).
-Over Collin's travels, he has inadvertantly invented technologies other than robots as sidquest missions to complement eden.cybernetics main mission of eliminating poverty and hunger using using robots.
+The main goal of Eden Cybernetics is to use cybernetic organisms I call "daemons" to improve life for the humans and animals living on earth.

-## Future Intentions
+## Current/Future Projects

-* Augment myself using AI
+* Augment myself using AI and teach others how to do the same.
-* Augment Earth with gardens worked by robots.
+* Build a framework for people to easily build custom robots for themselves.

-## Current Actions & Work
+* Improve agriculture on Earth with gardens worked by robots.

-* API building for [resourceio](http://resourceio.com) @ x*10^3$ : x<9
+* Start agriculture on Mars using robots
-* AI building for [jordanbpeterson](https://twitter.com/jordanbpeterson) @ x*10^3$ : x<9
+* Build a really awesome cybernetics YouTube channel

 ## Product/Project History

 Before edencybernetics.life, I built several robots including this incomplete humanoid model